joomla-x/joomla-pythagoras/docs/event.md

 /**
  * Adding the ContentListener to the Dispatcher.
- * By default, it will be registered to all events matching it's method names.
+ * By default, it will be registered to all events matching its method names.
  * So, it will be registered to the onBeforeContentSave and onAfterContentSave events.
  */
 $dispatcher->addListener(new ContentListener);